spencerreinke/launch_1/README.md

 Launch Page
 -----------

-This is the first iteration of the launch page for Debatable.
+This is the first iteration of the launch page for **debatable.co**.